Child Disability Insurance - What is it? How does it work?

 As much as we hate to think about it, as a parent or soon-to-be parent, you may one day find yourself in the position of caring for a severely ill or disabled child.
 Very often this can stretch parents—mentally, physically, and financially—to the limit.
 In the toughest cases, careers are derailed, finances depleted, and marriages broken.
 That’s not surprising given the costs involved.
 In fact, non-medical costs to families (including lost income of parents), for a child under 18 with a rare disease, are estimated to be $46,000 per year.
 Even in cases where basic care is manageable, providing your child with the resources necessary to thrive and reach their full potential may be out of reach.

-The purpose of child disability insurance is to step into this gap and provide cash benefits to support the family and child on whatever is most needed: perhaps replacing income for a parent who takes time off, paying for skilled help, funding specialized therapy or training – or anything else the family chooses.
+The purpose of child disability insurance is to step into this gap and provide cash benefits to support the family and child in whatever is most needed: perhaps replacing income for a parent who takes time off, paying for skilled help, funding specialized therapy or training – or anything else the family chooses.

 How child disability insurance works